-Upon receiving final IRB/EC and any other applicable RE approvals for an amendment, sites should implement the amendment immediately.
+For any protocol amendments, upon receiving final IRB/EC and any other applicable regulatory entity approvals as well as meeting any additional study-specific requirements as determined by the protocol team, sites should implement the amendment immediately.
 Sites are required to submit an amendment registration packet to the DAIDS PRO at the RSC.
 The DAIDS PRO will review the submitted protocol registration packet to ensure that all the required documents have been received.
-Site-specific ICF(s) WILL NOT be reviewed and approved by the DAIDS PRO, and sites will receive an Amendment Registration Notification when the DAIDS PRO receives a complete registration packet.
+Site-specific ICF(s) WILL NOT be reviewed and approved by the DAIDS PRO.
+Sites will receive an Amendment Registration Notification when the DAIDS PRO receives a complete registration packet.
 A copy of the Amendment Registration Notification should be retained in the site's regulatory files.